kismetwireless/kismet/docs/dev/webui.md

 Passed to DataTables as bSearchable, controls if the content of the column is searchable from the quick search field.

+#### selectabe - boolean (optional)

+Column is selectable by the user (default: true).
+The most common use for creating an unselectable column is to pair it with the 'visible' option to create an invisible, but searchable, column (or a column which provides data to another column).

 #### visible - boolean (optional)

-Passed to DataTables as bVisisible, allows creating invisible columns.
-The most common use for an invisible column would be to create a searchable field which isn't shown.
-Invisible columns cannot be selected by the user in the column selection UI.
+Passed to datatables as bVisible, allows creating a column which is by default invisible.
+To create a column which the user cannot enable, team with 'selectable'.

 ### Example Columns